 Episode 00: The Lone Blood Warrior

-The swordsman swung his blade, that unleashed a stream of fire, the halberd wielder countered with his own stream of ice.
-The two attacks neutralised each other and veiled the arena in a thick layer of steam.
+The swordsman swung his blade, that unleashed a stream of fire, the halberd wielder countered with his own ice stream.
+The two attacks neutralised each other and veiled the wide arena in a thick layer of steam.

 "OOOHHHHH!"
-The crowd cheered dramatically from the coliseum's stand every time the two boy's attacks clashed.
+The crowd cheered dramatically from the coliseum's stand every time the two boy's clashed.

 "GUHHH!"
 Kotaro yelped in pain as Saito's huge fist smashed against his stomach.